 The Senior SRF Accelerator Physicist will serve key roles in fulfilling these missions of the JLab SRF Strategy by providing leadership in analysis, standards development, system integration, and targeted basic and applied research.
 Applying advanced technical principles, theories and concepts, this person guides design and system integration efforts toward optimal performance of superconducting rf cavities in particle accelerators.
 Noted as a leader in scientific vision, this individual conducts and directs materials, process, and design research studies that expand the limits of the field, recommending various technology options or approaches for system, processes, facility, or program improvements in terms of safety, high gradient performance reliability, energy efficiency, or cost.

-Particulate contamination analysis and management in production and operational contexts Modified or new materials Bulk or surface material processing methods Basic superconducting materials properties Manages research and development projects in support of CEBAF and other DOE Office of Science missions within the Jefferson Lab Strategic Plan, including SRF systems for EIC and other large national and international efforts.
-Builds and maintains strategic collaborative partnerships in the US and international SRF accelerator community.
-Leads continuing education of JLab staff regarding the multidisciplinary basis and evolving standards for designs and methods used for optimally effective SRF-based accelerator systems.
-Supports workforce development by leveraging undergraduate and graduate student research projects as components of the above functions.
+Initiate and integrate high-impact research that is foundational to improved performance, cost, and reliability of SRF-based accelerator systems.
+Such research may be in the areas of: particulate contamination analysis and management in production and operational contexts, modified or new materials, bulk or surface material processing methods, or basic superconducting materials properties Manage research and development projects in support of CEBAF and other DOE Office of Science missions within the Jefferson Lab Strategic Plan, including SRF systems for EIC and other large national and international efforts.
+Build and maintain strategic collaborative partnerships in the US and international SRF accelerator community.
+Lead continuing education of JLab staff regarding the multidisciplinary basis and evolving standards for designs and methods used for optimally effective SRF-based accelerator systems.
+Support workforce development by leveraging undergraduate and graduate student research projects as components of the above functions.

-a) Ph.D. in Physics or equivalent, with15 years of hands-on experience in SRF-based accelerator physics, at least three of which were in a project leadership capacity.
+15 years of hands-on experience in SRF-based accelerator physics, at least three of which were in a project leadership capacity Extensive publications list

 • Ability to comprehend, formulate, and communicate highly abstract concepts